 - See Back Surgery and Neck Surgery Overview and Orthopedic Surgeon vs. Neurosurgeon for Spine Surgery

-The number 1 reason back surgery fails is because of an incorrect diagnosis.
-Finding a great spine surgeon will help increase the odds of getting a correct diagnosis and a corrective surgery.
+The number one reason back surgery fails is because of an incorrect diagnosis.
+Finding a great spine surgeon will help increase the odds of getting a correct diagnosis and a successful corrective surgery.

 So, how do you find a great spine surgeon?